 What is Opiate Addiction?

-Opiate drug addiction is the prolonged use of opiates.
-Opiates are a family of drugs, which are derived naturally or even synthetically from the seed of the poppy plant.
+Opiate drug addiction develops from the prolonged use of opiates, which are a family of drugs derived naturally or even synthetically from the seed of the poppy plant.
 Opiate drugs are narcotic sedatives, which depress the activity of the central nervous system.
 They are used to reduce pain and induce sleep.
 However, when overprescribed and overused, patients may need opiate addiction rehab to avoid devastating consequences.

 Long-term opiate abuse leads to physical dependence.
-Usually, a person who suffers from opiate drug addiction needs to be treated in an opiate addiction rehab facility by specialized medical staff in order to be able to stop using opiates; otherwise, the withdrawal symptoms may be serious and even lead to death.
+Usually, a person who suffers from opiate drug addiction needs to be treated in an opiate addiction rehab facility by specialized medical staff in order to be able to stop using opiates.
+Otherwise, the withdrawal symptoms may be serious and even lead to death.
 The most common withdrawal symptoms include:

 - Craving to use the drugs